 - Variance: the distance between the commit and the upside in the pipeline.

-- Compliance and Commitments: the indication of whether all sales team members have submitted an accurate forecast and proper close dates for all committed opportunities.
+- Compliance and Commitments: the indication of whether all sales team members have submitted an accurate sales forecast and proper close dates for all committed opportunities.

 - Linearity: the balance of deals closed over the course of a quarter.